How Long Does Pre-Approval Take To Enter Into Purchase Contract

 - The pre-approval letter is the ticket for a home buyer to enter into a real estate purchase contract and proceed with the mortgage loan approval process and close on their home

-- If loan originator issues a pre-approval letter without properly qualifying borrower who enters into a real estate purchase contract, borrowers will go through stress during mortgage process
+- If loan originator issues a pre-approval letter without properly qualifying borrower who enters into a real estate purchase contract, borrowers will go through stress during the mortgage process

 - If an incomplete not properly qualified mortgage application goes through processing and underwriting it can often be turned down

 - This is how most mortgage loan denials happen